kasperhelweg/fakta-vagrant/README.md

         vagrant up

-5. Test by with curl ( Ommiting the pipe if you don't have a python with mjson.tool.
+5. Test with curl ( Ommiting the pipe if you don't have a python with mjson.tool.
 Highly recommended though )

         curl -v
         -H "Accept:application/json"